 With the marketing of our products in more than 100 countries worldwide, the Fairtrade logo is shown on 40 million packets each year.
 In this way, many people hear about Fairtrade for the first time.
 We are pleased that Fairtrade recognises us as an important ambassador in this context.

 We pay the additional costs of roughly 1 million euros per year.
 We do not want to pass the extra cost of our products onto our customers, though.
 We would much rather set an example in this area for a sense of responsibility and fairness.

-Image from left to right: Mag.
-Hartwig Kirner (Manager Fairtrade Österreich), Simone Gunz, Anne-Marie Yao (Fairtrade West Africa), Werner Gunz
+Hartwig Kirner (director of Fairtrade Austria), Simone Gunz, Anne-Marie Yao (Fairtrade West Africa) and founder of Gunz, Werner Gunz

 200 praline and chocolate products

 with 1,850 tonnes of

 an area of 3,700 hectares.